 While you are learning, remember that it’s a bit more dangerous to go jumping on a jet ski.
-The weight of the machine and the volality of surf waves makes for an interesting combination.
+The weight of the machine and the volatility of surf waves make for an interesting combination.

-To stay safe on the waves, I would advise everyone to:
+To stay safe while jumping the waves, I would advise everyone to: